djhunt-ibm/agentic-ai-client-bootcamp/usecases/intelligent-assistant/Intelligent AI Assistant.md

 ![alt text](images/image3.png)

-At this point, we will not generate any notebook form it, since we are only just starting.
-So, save it as an Agent.
+At this point, since we are just starting, a notebook is not yet generated.
+Therefore, save it as an `Agent`.
 Note how it will not let you pick a name for your asset, it will be listed as `watsonx Agent` in your project.

 ![alt text](images/image4.png)